TikTok v. Trump: Proceedings

-TikTok filed their initial complaint on September 18, 2020.
-On September 23, TikTok also filed a motion for a preliminary injunction, which was granted in part and denied in part by Judge Nichols on September 27.
-In his memorandum opinion, Judge Nichols concluded that TikTok was likely to succeed on its merits, because "informational materials" were being transferred on the application.
-Irreparable harm was also shown due to the potential competitive losses of TikTok if the ban were to be enacted.
-Judge Nichols also found that the government's interest was insufficient to warrant a full-on ban of TikTok.
+TikTok filed their initial complaint on September 18, 2020, in the District of Columbia district court.
+On September 23, TikTok also filed a motion for a preliminary injunction against Trump's order, which was granted in part and denied in part by Judge Carl J. Nichols on September 27.
+In his memorandum opinion, Judge Nichols concluded that TikTok was likely to succeed on the merits, because "informational materials" are transferred on the application.
+Irreparable harm was also shown due to the potential competitive losses suffered by TikTok if the ban were to be enacted.
+Judge Nichols also found that the government's interest was insufficient to warrant a full ban of TikTok.

-On December 7, three days after the deadline had passed, Nichols fully blocked Trump's request to ban TikTok in the U.S. The judge argued that Trump's emergency economic powers did not suffice to operate an arbitrary ban on a mobile app.

-On July 21, 2021, following President Biden's decision to rescind President Trump's executive order of August 6, 2020, the lawsuit (then captioned TikTok v.
+On December 7, 2020, three days after the deadline to sell the company had passed, Nichols fully blocked Trump's request to ban TikTok in the United States.
+The judge argued that Trump's emergency economic powers did not suffice to operate an arbitrary ban on a mobile app.
+On July 21, 2021, following new President Joe Biden's decision to rescind President Trump's executive order, the lawsuit (then captioned TikTok v.
 Biden) was dismissed by joint stipulation of the parties.